Nicolás Casalánguida

-Nicolás Casalánguida (born 11 March 1979) is an Argentine basketball coach.
-He is the head coach of the Diablos Rojos del México.
+Nicolás Casalánguida (/it/; born 11 March 1979) is an Argentine basketball coach.
+He is the head coach of the Boca Juniors.

 Coaching career

 Casalánguida started his coaching career in Argentina with Gimnasia y Esgrima de Comodoro Rivadavia in the Liga Nacional de Básquetbol, the national first tier, where he was awarded as the best coach of the year in the season 2008–09.

 In 2011 he joined Regatas Corrientes where the team won the Torneo Súper 8 de Básquet in 2012, the national championship of the 2012–13 season and the editions 2014 and 2015 of the Juego de las Estrellas.
 Individually he won for the second time coach of the year for the 2013–14.

 On 2021, he signed with Fuerza Regia de Monterrey, where the team won the 2021 season championship.

 In 2024, Casalánguida signed with the Diablos Rojos del México, a newly established team in Mexico City.
 In his first season, he reached the LNBP finals with Diablos, winning one championship.